HimadriDas0924/learning_React/Theory/L5_LetsGetHooked/notes.md

    // and display those cards from the filtered objects only.

    import { resData } from "smt";
+   import { useState } from "react";

    const Component = () => {
      const [listOfRestaurants, setListOfRestaurants] = useState(resData); // resData is default value of listOfRestaurants

      /* on click we want to update the data i.e listOfRestaurants */ /*
       update listOfRestaurants using the function

       as soon we update it, listOfRestaurants is updated and <Component/> is re-rendered.

       since listOfRestaurants is updated. so in res-card-container the cards are displayed according to updated listOfRestaurants.
    */
      return (
        <div>
          <button